How's NYC's Green Infrastructure Program Performing?

-DEP will introduce a new Private Property Retrofit Incentive Program in 2020, that will be managed by an outside administrator, to support the installation of GI projects on existing properties citywide that are 50,000 square feet and larger.
+DEP will introduce a new Private Property Retrofit Incentive Program in 2021, that will be managed by an outside administrator, to support the installation of GI projects on existing properties citywide that are 50,000 square feet and larger and have large amounts of impervious surfaces.
 DEP has set aside $53 million dollars to support the program and has a goal of greening 200 acres through the program.

 DEP will introduce a Unified Stormwater Rule in 2021 that will catalyze more GI on new development and redevelopment sites citywide.
 SWIM is excited about this new rule and there are many stakeholder recommendations for how this rule can be most effective!
 We look forward to providing public input on the rule in the coming months and in the year ahead.
 You can read more about the new rule here.

 The NY State Green Roof Tax Abatement program has recently been revised and renewed.
 Here is a SWIM blog post on the current program.
-While not part of the GI plan, the green roofs installed under the plan in NYC will count toward the 8000 acre 2030 goal.
+While not part of the GI plan, the green roofs installed under the plan in NYC will count toward the 8000 acres greened by 2030 goal.

-The 2017 report mentioned above contains recommendations for DEP to equitably restructure the city's current water rate (as nearly 1400 other municipalities across the country have done in recent years) so that the city can accurately bill a property for the amount of stormwater runoff it actually generates.
+The Catalyzing GI on Private Property report mentioned above contains recommendations for DEP to equitably restructure the city's current water rate (as nearly 1600 other municipalities across the country have done in recent years) so that the NYC can accurately bill a property for the amount of stormwater runoff it actually generates.
 There are some important steps that DEP has to take before they are poised to make the rate structure changes.

 Starting in October 2020, DEP is conducting a water rate study to explore